shenef/Boktai-Speedrunning/src/shinbok/any.md

 After the last platform, take the ↘️ path, then ↙️.
 Grow the plan near the end of the room, then leave through the ↙️ path.
-If you don't have enough energy, you can use ![icon][green_card] "The Moon" Card (it'll be the one in the first row of your inventory).
+If you don't have enough energy, you can use ![icon][green_card] "The Sun" Card (it'll be the one in the first row of your inventory).

 After the cutscene about the beehive, go in the ↖️ direction and push the elemental blocks to activate the elevator.